 Total walking distance: 18 km.
 Estimated walking time: around 4,5-5 hours.

 After an early breakfast you begin your long walk to San Miniato.
 After another flat initial stretch you’ll finally tackle the first Tuscan hills, the area of the Cerbaie Nature Reserve, wild and deserted.
 Then you walk over the ancient Medici bridge in Ponte a Cappiano.
 Follows another flat section, through the plain of the reclaimed Fucecchio swamp (parts of which are still wetlands – a very interesting area for birdwatching).
 By lunchtime you’ll enter the beautiful historic town of Fucecchio.
-Shortly after you’ll cross the River Arno, and follow it for a while, heading to the small town of San Miniato, beautifully located on the hilltop.
+Shortly after you’ll cross the River Arno, and follow it for a while, heading to the small medieval town of San Miniato, beautifully located on the hilltop.

 Hotel**** – San Miniato

 Total walking distance: 27 km.
 Estimated walking time: around 6,5-7 hours.